Bruxism Treatment in Pasadena Can Protect Your Smile

 The Facts About Clenching & Grinding

 Common symptoms of bruxism include a sore jaw, headaches, or earaches.
-Causes vary, but may include stress, anxiety, tension, misaligned teeth, posture, diet, sleeping habits, and other factors.
+Causes vary, but they may include stress, anxiety, tension, misaligned teeth, posture, diet, sleeping habits, and other factors.
 Bruxism is most prevalent in women and generally found in about one-third of the population.

 Individuals who react to stress with anger, pain, frustration, aggression, or competition are most commonly affected.
 People with bruxism may have other biting habits, such as biting fingernails, pencils, lips, or the insides of their cheeks.